Enbridge Home Efficiency Rebate

 Step 1 – Contact a Registered Energy Advisor (REA) to pre-qualify you for your initial home energy assessment.

 Contact GreenUP: 705-745-3238 ext.
 222. One of the many available REAs will take the time to pre-qualify you over the phone before your initial home energy assessment is booked.
 An initial home energy assessment is an evaluation of your home’s current energy use.
 The evaluation will reveal areas where you can make improvements or retrofits, that will enhance your home’s energy efficiency, helping you to conserve energy and save money.
-GreenUP has an approved REA that can conduct your initial and final assessments.

 WHAT TO EXPECT: